nickovic/rtamt/docs/TLimp.md

 }
 ```

-It inherits all the rules from `StlParser`, except the `expression` rule that
+It inherits all the rules from [StlParser](../rtamt/grammar/tl/StlParser.g4),
+except the `expression` rule that
-it overrides, by adding an additional sub-rule for the Backto operator:
+it overrides, by adding an additional sub-rule for the `Backto` operator:

 ```antlrv4
 expression